The Son of Death (Tuonen poika) weaves an iron net and sets it across the River of Tuonela to prevent the living from escaping the land of the dead.

 sets them crosswise,

 May not leave the isle of Mana.

-In the Finnish national epic Kalevala, the author Elias Lönnrot has given the Son of Tuoni an additional role that cannot be found in ancient poems: he kills a warrior-wizard Lemminkäinen with his sword and leaves his body pieces floating in the river of the dead.
+In the Finnish national epic Kalevala, the Son of Tuoni kills a shaman warrior Lemminkäinen with his sword and leaves his body pieces floating in the river of the dead.

 There the blood-stained son of death-land,